 One of the takeaways for me was all the different types of jobs available.
 Learning a skill or trade is essential for companies like AgCo.
 These are quality jobs, good pay and good benefits.
 Its a great working environment–it was very clean.
 They truly take pride in their working environment.

 Ready for our next stop?

 Round Lake Winery

-Wineries and growing grapes has blossomed in Minnesota.
-We were fortunate to listen to the wine maker as the winery was bottling that day.
+Wineries and growing grapes have blossomed in Minnesota.
+We were fortunate to listen to the winemaker as the winery was bottling that day.
 Lunch was a simple burger bar along with a glass of wine.
 The day was beautiful, the surroundings exquisite with a waterfall garden.
 Perfect!
 My favorite wine?
 Temptation!

 The only negative was we had to leave and couldn’t enjoy it longer.
 Our next stop?